An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

+\RW{ Recent work has further emphasized that fairness-aware learning should account not only for prediction disparities but also for uncertainty and representation bias within the optimization process itself~\cite{incremona2025differentiable}.
+From this perspective, class imbalance mitigation and fairness mitigation should not be treated as interchangeable objectives.
+Reweighting strategies designed to improve minority-class recognition may improve predictive robustness without necessarily improving demographic equity, and in some cases may even shift error distributions unevenly across subgroups. }

+A practical roadmap for future fairness evaluation therefore include: (i) reporting subgroup-specific discrimination metrics such as AUC-ROC, AUPRC, precision, and recall stratified by demographic variables; (ii) evaluating calibration and threshold-dependent fairness criteria such as equal opportunity and false-negative parity; (iii) analyzing intersectional strata (e.g., sex $\times$ age or race/ethnicity $\times$ insurance status) to identify compounded disparities; and (iv) assessing distributional drift and subgroup performance continuously after deployment.

+\RW{ The differing computational characteristics of the evaluated model families can also influence fairness in practice.
+Efficient classical models can support more frequent local retraining and recalibration across demographic strata, whereas large pretrained foundation models may depend on centralized updates that are less adaptable to institution-specific population shifts.
+This introduces an additional governance consideration: deployment feasibility and update flexibility can themselves shape downstream equity outcomes. }

-At the same time, technical fairness evaluations must be interpreted within the broader context of health equity, as algorithmic fairness metrics alone cannot capture the structural and institutional drivers of disparity~\cite{donini2018empirical, oneto2020general, abramoff2023considerations, sikstrom2022conceptualising}.
-The deployment advantages of ensemble methods---computational efficiency, cross-institutional generalizability---highlight their potential for broad adoption.
-However, systemic risks remain: if deployment decisions are shaped primarily by institutional resources rather than clinical appropriateness, inequities could emerge.
-For example, if resource-constrained hospitals systematically receive ``lighter'' models while better-funded centers deploy more experimental or bespoke systems, differences in access to innovation and long-term support could inadvertently reinforce disparities, even if the immediate predictive performance of ensemble models is strong.
+Technical fairness evaluations must ultimately be interpreted within the broader context of health equity, since algorithmic metrics alone cannot fully capture structural and institutional drivers of disparity~\cite{donini2018empirical, oneto2020general, abramoff2023considerations, sikstrom2022conceptualising}.
+Systemic risks remain if deployment decisions are driven primarily by institutional resources rather than clinical appropriateness.
+Resource-constrained settings may systematically receive less adaptable or less well-supported systems, potentially reinforcing existing inequities in access to clinical AI technologies.